RehanSaeed/rehansaeed.github.io/content/posts/2021/the-problem-with-csharp-10-implicit-usings/index.md

 # Conclusions

-Implicit usings are now [enabled by default](https://devblogs.microsoft.com/dotnet/announcing-net-6-release-candidate-2/#net-sdk-c-project-templates-modernized) in the latest blank project templates shipped in Visual Studio.
 Overall this is a cool feature that can remove the need for many duplicated lines of code in your project but I think there is a little too much magic going on here for my liking, so I think I'll be more careful about using this feature in the future.

+Implicit usings are [disabled by default](https://devblogs.microsoft.com/dotnet/announcing-net-6-release-candidate-2/#net-sdk-c-project-templates-modernized) in the latest blank project templates shipped in Visual Studio.
+It was initially enabled by defualt but developer feedback changed that.
+I think this makes a lot of sense for this particular feature.